Dr. Bipasha Bose

 U. S. Patent

 - Mandal A, Tipnis S, Ravindran G, Kulkarni J, Patki A, Pal R, Bose B, Kahn AF, Khanna A, inventors; Reliance Life Sciences Pvt Ltd, assignee.
-Establishment of a human embryonic stem cell line using mammalian cells.
-United States patent US 7,811,817.
+Pluripotent human embryonic stem cell line; screening a substance for its effect on a purified preparation of the stem cells; used in cell therapy and drug screening.
+United States patent US7811817.
 2010 Oct 12.
+(Granted)